ELSATOAH/ytdownloader/README.md

 # ytdownloader
-This is a YT Downloader
+This is a YT Video Downloader

 HOW TO USE:
   1. Download the Folder